Jeyaresh/giveaway/SETUP_GUIDE.md

 1. Set `NODE_ENV=production` in `.env`
 2. Use a strong `JWT_SECRET`
 3. Enable HTTPS
-4. Set up database backups
+4. Firebase handles data backup automatically
 5. Configure monitoring

 ## 📊 How It Works Now